About NAP sample – Science Literacy (NAP–SL)

 NAP–SL 2023 information

-ACARA chooses a representative sample of students from government, Catholic and independent schools in metropolitan and rural and remote locations.
-A field trial evaluates potential questions (items) for the main study.
-Students take part in either the field trial or the main study.
+A representative sample of students from government, catholic and independent schools in metropolitan and rural and remote locations is randomly selected for participation.
+The field trial validates potential questions (items) for the main study.
+Sampled schools either take part in the field trial or the main study.

 What curriculum content is assessed?